29lim85/java_parser/README.md

 # HTML Parser Extravaganza 🎉

 Welcome to the **HTML Parser Extravaganza**, the world's most thrilling and action-packed HTML parser program!
 Strap in and get ready to wrestle with tags, attributes, and all the delightful chaos that HTML has to offer.
-Brought to you by Lukov and his trusty sidekick, ChatGPT4o.

 ## Features 🚀